-What will it take to be a successful lawyer in 2021?
-With the world becoming increasingly digital in response to the COVID-19 pandemic—and with that change expected to continue even after a vaccine is distributed—it’s now more crucial than ever to stay up to date with legal technology trends.
+What will it take to be a successful lawyer in 2022?
+As the world grapples with dealing with the pandemic long-term, and the accompanying consequences for industries worldwide, it’s now more crucial than ever to stay up to date with legal technology trends.

 “We are seeing an acceleration of consumer behavior to digital.
 Businesses that are best suited to thrive in this new reality are those who are embracing digital and meeting clients where they are searching.